aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 Again, no request to `ocsp2.globalsign.com`.

-Apparently, when Chrome is presented a DV certificate without an OCSP staple, it simply assumes the certificate has not been revoked and does not check online with the CA. This is great for performance but not so great from a security point of view.
+Apparently, when Chrome is presented a DV certificate without an OCSP staple, it simply assumes the certificate has not been revoked and does not check online with the CA. This is great for performance.

 #### Firefox